Active osmotic-like pressure on permeable inclusions: Introduction

-In recent years, active pressure has also been used to explain other phenomena including motility induced phase separation \cite{Cates2015,Cates2018,Baskaran2013,Orlandini2014,Brady2015}, active depletion \cite{Lowen2015,Selinger2018}, deformation of flexible vesicles \cite{Chen2019,Angelan2016,Quillen2020,Vutukuri2020,ten Wolde2019,Chen2017,Hagan2021}, anomalous droplet ripening \cite{Naji2018,Cates2017,Julicher2014,Hyman2014,Julicher2016} and negative surface tension \cite{Brady2020,Lowen2015-1,Marchetti2018}.
-Negative surface tension emerges at the interface between dilute and condensed phases of repulsive active particles that undergo motility induced phase separation.
+Recently, active pressure has also been used to explain other phenomena, including motility-induced phase separation \cite{Cates2015,Cates2018,Baskaran2013,Brady2015}, active depletion \cite{Lowen2015,Selinger2018}, deformation of flexible vesicles \cite{Chen2019,Angelan2016,Quillen2020,Vutukuri2020,ten Wolde2019,Chen2017,Hagan2021}, anomalous droplet ripening \cite{Naji2018,Cates2017,Julicher2014,Hyman2014,Julicher2016}, and negative surface tension \cite{Brady2020,Lowen2015-1,Marchetti2018}.
+Negative surface tension emerges at the interface between dilute and condensed phases of repulsive active particles that undergo motility-induced phase separation.
 Despite negative surface tension, the interface is stiff and stable \cite{Marchetti2018}.
-Droplet ripening in active fluids transpires in a way that contrasts the so-called Ostwald ripening in equilibrium (passive) emulsions; i.e., for two interconnected droplets, while Ostwald ripening \cite{de Gennes2004,Israelachvili2011} implies shrinkage of smaller droplets at the expense of the larger ones, the reversed process can take place for droplets suspended in an active fluid \cite{Naji2018,Julicher2014,Julicher2016}.
+Droplet ripening in active fluids transpires in a way that contrasts the so-called Ostwald ripening in equilibrium (passive) emulsions.
+For two interconnected droplets, while Ostwald ripening \cite{de Gennes2004} implies shrinkage of smaller droplets at the expense of the larger ones, the reversed process can take place for droplets suspended in an active fluid \cite{Naji2018,Julicher2014,Julicher2016}.
 In the latter case, the internal droplet pressure shows a nonmonotonic dependence on its size, enabling two interconnected droplets to reach a final state of equal size \cite{Naji2018}.

+The penetration of active particles through flexible membranes has been studied among other problems in the recent past.
+The effects of the size, shape, and activity strength of active particles, as well as the stiffness of the membrane on particle penetration, have been explored \cite{Daddi2019a, Daddi2019b, Yang2010}.
+These studies have identified three scenarios for penetration: trapping (active particles not being able to go through the membrane), penetration with self-healing of the membrane, and penetration with permanent disruption of the membrane \cite{Daddi2019a, Daddi2019b}.
+Despite the insightful results, other aspects of the problem, such as the active pressure exerted on permeable boundaries, have remained unaddressed.